softwareconstruction240/softwareconstruction/instruction/aws-chess-server/aws-chess-server.md

       ![Inbound rules](inboundRules.png)
    1. Save the security group.

 1. Launch a server instance.

-Navigate back to the EC2 dashboard
+   1. Navigate back to the EC2 dashboard.
    1. Select the option to `Launch instance`.
    1. Give your instance a name like `cs240-chessserver`.
    1. Chose AWS linux for your Amazon Machine Image (AMI).